twinfoundation/.github/profile/README.md

 TWIN
 </h1>

-Welcome to the TWIN repository, to learn more about the TWIN foundation visit [https://www.twin.org/](https://www.twin.org/).
+Welcome to the TWIN repository.
+To learn more about the TWIN foundation, visit [https://www.twin.org/](https://www.twin.org/).

 Documentation for development using TWIN can be found at [https://twindev.org/](https://twindev.org/)